About this item

 I need you to teach me day by day, according to each day's opportunities and needs.
 Teach me . . . to sit at your feet and to hear your word.
 Give me that true wisdom which seeks your will by prayer and meditation. . . .
 Give me the discernment to know your voice from the voice of strangers, to rest upon it, and to seek it in the first place.

-The Catechism of the Catholic Church says that ongoing growth in sanctity is “an uninterrupted task for the whole Church.”
-If yours has been interrupted (or merely slowed down), let it begin anew with this modest book.
+The Catechism of the Catholic Church says that ongoing growth in sanctity is "an uninterrupted task for the whole Church."
+If in recent times yours has been interrupted (or merely slowed down), let it begin anew with this modest book.

 To help you discern God's voice daily, rest in it, and respond to it according to each day's opportunities and needs, we have here gathered fifty of Newman's most moving Christian meditations, each guaranteed to enkindle in your soul the very same kind of love they enkindled in his.
 As they nurtured Newman's daily acts of conversion and finally made him worthy of the title "Blessed," so will they call you to daily acts of conversion and finally lead you, as they led Newman, "to bow down in awe before the depths of God's love."